MJZ-Templates/slack-bot-template/README.md

 - The key should be registered in `application.yml` or set as an environment variable.

-You can use `export` command in theterminal.
+You can use `export` command in the terminal.

 ```sh
 export OPENAI_API_KEY="your_openai_api_key"